Preston Lodge High School: Notable events

 The original school situated on Preston Road (the site of the current Preston Tower Primary School) burnt down in January 1967.
-A new school was built at Park View and formally opened on the 14th of November 1969 by the late John P Mackintosh, MA.
+A new school was built at Park View and formally opened on 14 November 1969 by the late John P Mackintosh, MA.

 The school building was extended and modernised in 2006.
-This would include a re-shuffle of departments like the Support for Learning (SFL) and Pupil Support classes as well as more rooms for subjects such as Modern Studies, etc.
+This included a re-shuffle of departments like the Support for Learning (SFL) and Pupil Support classes as well as more rooms for subjects such as Modern Studies, etc.